uthcode/learntosolveit/source/ruby/index.rst

 Ruby Programming Examples
 =========================

-This is Uthcode's Ruby programming section, which illustrates how to do various programing tasks using Ruby.
+Ruby programming section, illustrates how to do various programing tasks using Ruby programming language.

 Common Programming Tasks
 ========================